Carrying out Allotment tool maintenance helps them to last longer and in return, they’ll look after you.

 With a little bit of elbow grease thrown in, you’ll instantly notice a difference.

-Applying an aerosol oil or a lubricating oil with a rag will form a barrier between the air and the steel, reducing the chance of oxidation (rust).
+Applying an aerosol oil or a lubricating oil with a rag will form a barrier between the air and the steel, reducing the chance of rust.

 If you have stainless steel blades, it could be a good idea to consult a local steel sharpening specialist if that’s of interest.

 Certain brands of shears are designed to unscrew so that you can sharpen them using them a carborundum stone.

 When it comes to pruning season, you’ll be glad you carried out this well earned allotment tool maintenance.